ASC Theatre Camp

 • Serve as positive role models for healthy behavior

-• Work amicably and cooperatively with all staff members
+• Work amicably and cooperatively with campers and staff members

 • Observe and promote all rules and regulations of ASC Theatre Camp

-• Fulfill all requirements of assigned Residential Role (Wellness Leader or Social Leader; described below)
+• Fulfill all requirements of assigned Residential Role (Wellness or Social Leader, described in detail below)

 WELLNESS LEADERS